 Adding the logical connection between the individual designs in the multi-board schematic

 Once the logical connection is routed you can move the text around as desired.
-You can also select the logical connection and see the individual board connections in the properties panel as shown above.
+You can also select the logical connection and see the individually printed circuit board connections in the properties panel as shown above.
 By selecting those individual connections in the properties panel you can change the pin assignments or add and delete pin assignments as needed.

-Now that connectivity has been set up in the multi-board schematic, it’s time to create the physical layouts in the multi-board assembly.
-To do this I once again right clicked on the on the Multiboard_Example project and added a new multi-board assembly.
+Now that connectivity has been set up in the multi-PCB schematic, it’s time to create the physical PCB layout in the multi-board assembly.
+To do this I once again right clicked on the Multiboard_Example project and added a new multi-board assembly.
 As with the project and the schematic I also saved this with the name “Multiboard_Example”.

-Importing the individual physical design data for Altium ’s multi-board project
+Importing the individual physical design data for Altium Designer's multi-board project

 I had already selected the larger board as shown by its green color in the above picture.
 Once activated like this you can now grab it with the mouse and move it to one side so that you can see both designs.
 You can see in the lower left corner of the activated board some colored arrows and arcs.
 By grabbing and dragging these “Workspace Gizmos” you can control the orientation of the selected board.